AbuSuudy/AZ-204/AZ-204/6) Identity/Indentity.md

 // Scopes for delegated permissions string[] scopes = new string[] { "User.Read" };

+//Give me an access every permission that an admin has already granted to my application for that API. string[] scopes = new string[] {"/.default"" };

 // Acquire token interactively var result = await app.AcquireTokenInteractive(scopes)
 	.ExecuteAsync();